zzheng2020/Master-Thesis/Thesis/draft.md

 3. **Automate the Procedure**: Implement automation to minimize manual intervention in the database version change process, decreasing the potential for human error and increasing overall efficiency and reliability.
 4. **Transparent to Clients**: Ensure that the process of database version changes remains transparent to clients, allowing them to continue using the services without disruption or any discernible difference in performance during the transition.

 By focusing on these objectives in the system design, we aim to develop a comprehensive solution that addresses the limitations of conventional strategies while offering enhanced efficiency, reliability, and transparency.
-In doing so, we can better support the needs of Ericsson and its clients in an increasingly competitive and dynamic business landscape.

 ## 3.2 Conventional Strategy